orfeasa/data-structure-problems/readme.md

 ## License

-This code is licensed under the MIT license.
+All content is licensed under the terms of the MIT open source license.
 For more information, read the LICENSE file.